 Elections and the resulting shifts in governance profoundly affect currency markets, often leading to volatility as traders and investors assess the implications of new policies and leadership.
 For example, the anticipation surrounding the US presidential elections underscores the significant influence these political events can have on the country’s economic direction, policies, laws, and international relations.

 This effect is not limited to the United States; elections in any country can cause similar uncertainties, given their potential to alter economic policies, trade relations, and regulatory environments.
-The nature of politics, unpredictable and sometimes involving multiple countries, adds complexity.
+Politics is unpredictable and sometimes involves multiple countries, adding complexity.
 An illustrative case was the trade war initiated by President Trump in 2018, which, while initially targeting China, eventually impacted numerous countries worldwide.

 Research indicates a pattern where Republican presidencies in the US often start with a strong dollar that depreciates over time.
 In contrast, Democratic presidencies typically begin with a weaker dollar that appreciates.